rlcamp/fsckit/readme.md

 - Identify and eliminate slow libc calls.
 The code has a number of remainderf() and lrintf() calls within the hot loop which can be a bottleneck or not, depending on how well they are implemented and optimized for the finite-math-only case within various libc's we care about.

 - Figure out what is covered by the patent and make sure we are in the clear

-- Add an interleaving layer between the chirp soft-decoding and the Hamming7,4 decoding.
-Without interleaving, the latter layer is not actually adding any value vs simply using a larger chirp spreading factor.
-The interleaving factor L should be matched to the expected channel conditions (that is, `L / (S * bandwidth)` should be greater than or equal to the expected channel coherence time)

 - Better forward error correction.
 We're currently brute-force soft decoding a Hamming 7,4 layer in exponential time.
 This could be replaced with a Hadamard 8,4 layer which can be soft-decoded for a lot less compute effort